I haven’t bought any but they do look cute. if you like them, keep wearing them. its your style not anyone elsesposted about 5 years ago

 it’s true that most people can’t pull off the ugg look – it’s because they’re god awful. wearing them is like the equivalent of wearing shoes made to look like marshmallows. why pay for them when you can get an aesthetically-pleasing or a more functional pair of boots for the same price?

-that being said, i also actually agree the crochet boots are fairly cute, especially at the ankle length. it’s just the classic uggs that make me feel revolted.posted over 4 years ago
+that being said, i also actually agree the crochet boots are fairly cute, especially at the ankle length. it’s just the classic uggs that make me feel revolted.posted about 5 years ago

 I have them in gray.